|FALL 2016 SEASON|

 The Select program provides balanced, competitive play while developing players, coaches and referees without the additional costs and commitment of time required by highly competitive leagues.
 There is no travel out of town, although some travel in the Boise metro area for practices and games will be required.
-Players should possess good technical skills and a higher level of dedication to the game.
 Players are guaranteed 50 percent playing time during the season and tournament play.

 Seasons and games